VincentGvr/AAS2F/README.md

 [^1]:thanks to Diagnostic Settings Logs sent to Azure Log Analytics,
 [^2]:thanks to Log Analytics Workspace link.

+The goal of this Github is to provide a Power BI template that will connect to Azure Analysis Services Logs,

+Requirements :
+- An Azure Analysis Services Instance
+- Diagnostic Settings Enabled on Azure Log Analytics
+- Access to this Azure Analytics workspace

 ## Full Logic :

 AAS : S0 server